CMakePP/CMakePPLang/docs/source/features/objects.rst

 - ``_cpp_object_copy``
 - ``_cpp_object_serialize``

+Currently, these functions cannot be overridden in user defined classes.

 ..
 TODO add when object methods can be overridden
 ..
 The implementations of these functionalities within the object class are what
 .. are called by the ``cpp_equal``, ``cpp_copy``, and ``cpp_serialize`` utilities.